Middle School Grade 8 Curriculum

 Emphasis is on preparing students in literary analysis and essay writing as groundwork for high school and beyond.
 Students will identify, analyze, and apply knowledge of themes, structure, and elements of a wide variety of genres and provide evidence from the text to support their understanding.
 Reading selections will come from a variety of sources including American and British writers

 The curriculum for Algebra I is: working with real numbers, solving equations and word problems, polynomials, factoring polynomials, algebraic fractions, graphing and functions, systems of linear equations, inequalities, rational and irrational numbers.
-The students complete a full year of Algebra I. The majority of the students enter high school in Honors Geometry thereby opting out of Algebra I.
+The students complete a full year of Algebra I.

 Students study Physical Science.
 The topics include: matter, motion and forces, work, the atom, machines and energy, interactions of matter, electricity, and sound and light.
 The students have many investigations (labs) in which they use science equipment to develop scientific methods to solve problems.
 Students will learn to take proper measurements, manipulate science equipment, and develop safety skills in the science lab.
 Much of the program is a hands on approach where students are expected to draw conclusions that enhance science concepts and laws.